 Social media is quickly becoming the way that companies present and market themselves to the world.
 Companies are also realizing the value social media provides in an easy conduit to communicate with customers.
 But the same qualities that make social media valuable can also lead to negative consequences.
 While information can be shared easily and instantaneously through social media, retracting such information is another story.
 Furthermore, the audience is not easily limited.
 So when it comes to the context of mergers and acquisitions, should social media have a role?

-In their recent Client Alert, colleagues David S. Baxter, Robert B. Robbins, Jonathan J. Russo, Matthew J. Kane and Naresh C. Lall examine the SEC’s adoption of “Regulation Crowdfunding,” the long-awaited final rules regulating what has become the investment vehicle of choice for many creators, entrepreneurs and consumers alike in the Internet Age.
+In their recent Client Alert, colleagues David S. Baxter, Robert B. Robbins, Jonathan J. Russo, and Matthew J. Kane examine the SEC’s adoption of “Regulation Crowdfunding,” the long-awaited final rules regulating what has become the investment vehicle of choice for many creators, entrepreneurs and consumers alike in the Internet Age.
 Regulation Crowdfunding will allow smaller, private U.S. companies to raise up to one million dollars in a 12-month cycle by selling securities over the Internet or web-based apps and other tech to small individual investors.

 As social media companies and businesses rely more heavily on their social media platforms to make important company announcements, state law claims asserting negligent misrepresentation or failure to adequately disclose information relating to announcements made on these outlets are bound to arise.